 Skip to content

 We viewed property after property but each one was missing that extra spark.
 We had seen Ferme Les Bouts online and in estate agent windows but dismissed it until we were encouraged to take a quick look….’you may just like it’ were the estate agent’s words.
 Driving up the road and into La Cote d’Arbroz village gave us a warm feeling that yes, we may just like it.
-What is now the drive was piled high with snow from the snow ploughs, the Grenier was falling down and the main barn an imposing building.
+What is now the drive was piled high with snow from the snow ploughs, the Grenier was falling down and the main barn an imposing building in desperate need of love.
 Clambering over solid piles of ice and snow we managed to reach the patio area and then we saw what sold it to us….the view!
 WOW!
 We both stood in silence gazing at the view…’Well, we ought to look inside and see just how much of a project this is’.
-Even walking into the original dwelling filled us with excitement…..it was perfect and just what we were looking for.
+Even walking into the original dwelling filled us with excitement…..it was perfect (in a run down, needs a lot of work way!) and just what we were looking for.

 PETITE FERME LES BOUTS

 Renovations started in 2014 with work on Petite Ferme Les Bouts.
 It already existed as a dwelling however was in desperate need of work.
-It wasn’t just a case of a new floor and a lick of paint; it needed a new ceiling, floor, walls and everything else!
+It wasn’t just a case of new floor tiles and a lick of paint; it needed a new ceiling, concrete floor, walls, windows, sewage connections, electricity plus water supply and everything else inbetween!
 Internally it was dark and closed in, but externally stunning views which needed to be embraced.
 Work continued for another 18 months and finally we had a bright, airy and modern property.
 As a family we enjoyed living in Petite Ferme Les Bouts while renovation of the upper 2 floors continued which is now our family home.